MrTomRod/BinaryFileSearch/README.md

 ## Requirements:

-* file must be **sorted by the first column**. (in bash: `sort --key=1 --field-separator=\t --output=file.txt.sorted file.txt`)
+* File must be **sorted by the first column**.
+    * bash, for integers: `sort -n --key=1 --field-separator=$'\t' --output=file.txt.sorted file.txt`
+    * bash, for text: `LC_ALL=C sort --key=1 --field-separator=$'\t' --output=file.txt.sorted file.txt`
-* every line must begin with the sorted string/integer, followed by a separator.
+* Every line must begin with the sorted string/integer, followed by a separator.
-* there may be multiple lines beginning with the same string/integer. (the script will return a list of lines that start with the same string/integer)
+* There may be multiple lines beginning with the same string/integer. (the script will return a list of lines that start with the same string/integer)

 ## Installation: